Juxsta/javitoodope-portfolio-congo/content/projects/Positioning-Analysis.md

 century coffee industry

 ## RESEARCH PLAN
-The Positioning and mapping model is used to conduct our research.
+The positioning and mapping model is used to conduct our research.
 “Positioning” in the minds  of customers typically results when an organization follows deliberate strategies to design products  with characteristics distinct from those of its competitors and then communicates these differences  to the targeted customers.
 The goal of positioning will help the organization to recognize them and  their product superiority in customer minds and also help them to market establish the image or identification of a brand.

 To perform positioning analysis, we used a combination of perceptual (attribute-based data) and  preference (that rely on preference data e.g., rank-orders of brands by customers) mapping.
 We  used this because both perceptions and preferences influence customer behavior.